 Closing of Learning about Learning

 In the end, Learning about Learning decided to close its doors in 1986 due to lack of funding.
 Each team member parted ways and took what they learned from Learning about Learning to begin their own projects.
-Despite the gradual decline of Learning about Learning, the memory and impact the organization had was not lost on those who grew up with it.
+Despite the gradual decline of the program, the memory and legacy that the organization had was not lost on those who grew up with it.
 Many members, whether children or teachers, looked back on the organization fondly and reflected on how it had helped shape their lives and education.